Kaedras/libbsarchpp/README.md

 # set to the appropriate path for VCPKG
 export VCPKG_ROOT=/usr/share/vcpkg

-# configure, append -DLIBBSARCHPP_TESTING=ON to enable tests
+# configure, optionally append -DLIBBSARCHPP_TESTING=ON to enable tests
 cmake --preset linux

 # optionally configure tests using ccmake or cmake-gui if they were included in previous step